 COMPETITION CATEGORIES DEFINED

 Monthly competitions will be held in,Pictorial, Monochrome, Nature and Travel categories.
-Assignment and Creative categories will alternate every two months.
+Assignment and Creative categories will alternate.
+Assignment will occur January through June and Creative will occur July through December each year.

 Assignment (A )Assignment images represent the unique theme specified for that month.
 Members are notified of the Assignment subject prior to the competition calendar year.
 Eligible entries can only be photographed after the Assignment themes are announced, and printed copies distributed.
 Entries may be color or black and white.
 Photographic post-processing